Modern Data Architecture with AWS Cloud

 Big data processing – Amazon EMR

-For managing huge volumes of data, modern data architecture consulting firms recommend Amazon EMR.
+For managing huge volumes of data, architecture consulting firms recommend Amazon EMR.
 The incrementally scalable infrastructure allows EMR to handle data of any size by creating entirely managed data clusters with up to thousands of compute instances within such distributed frameworks as Spark or Presto.

 A practical and fully administered service, EMR also provides clearly predictable per-second pricing model, which means you will only pay for the cluster’s active time.
 It proves optimal for periods of fluctuating usage by granting flexibility to manage your resources.
 Cost-efficient EMR makes a good match with Amazon S3 for storage, and with EC2 Spot Instances for computing with the use of on-demand instances.